tastybug/hookworm/README.md

 * be able to specify target folder when installing and running
 * add mode `hookworm init` which adds a sample task book
+* allow marker on task to not take return value into account